-- [9] Similar to my analysis in Appiah-Kubi, once the Minister renders a decision, he is functus officio as established in Chandler, meaning it has fulfilled its mandate since it accomplished the purpose for which it was created.
-In other words, once the decision is rendered the Agency cannot re-examine the case because the matter is out of its hands. - [10] The Tribunal's authority when reviewing a decision of the Minister is clear.
+[9] Similar to my analysis in Appiah-Kubi1, once the Minister renders a decision, he is functus officio as established in Chandler2, meaning it has fulfilled its mandate since it accomplished the purpose for which it was created.
+In other words, once the decision is rendered the Agency cannot re-examine the case because it lacks the authority to do so.

+[10] The Tribunal's authority when reviewing a decision of the Minister is clear.
 Pursuant to paragraph 14(1)(a) of the AAAMP Act it must confirm, vary or set aside the Minister's decision.
-In order to set aside a decision, the Tribunal needs to be convinced that the Minister erred in law or in fact when it found that all the essential elements of the alleged violation were established. - [11] After undertaking a thorough analysis of the applicable legal framework, this is my view.
-I find that the Tribunal cannot endorse the Agency's consent to the appeal.
+In order to set aside a decision, the Tribunal needs to be convinced that the Minister erred in law or in fact when it found that all the essential elements of the alleged violation were established.

+[11] After undertaking a thorough analysis of the applicable legal framework, I find that the Tribunal cannot endorse the Agency's consent to the appeal.
 I will now proceed to the analysis of the facts and applicable law of the case, to determine whether the decision of the Minister should be confirmed, varied or set aside.